School planning for curriculum implementation

 Curriculum reform involves change that spans many aspects of schooling, including teaching, learning, assessment and reporting to parents.
 School planning for curriculum implementation is a significant, complex and ongoing process.
 Effective curriculum implementation drives student growth and attainment, and school improvement.
 New syllabuses provide schools with a unique opportunity to re-focus and place curriculum at the heart of school planning.

-• How can schools develop a Strategic Improvement Plan (SIP) initiative specific to curriculum implementation?
+• How can schools develop School Excellence Plan (SEP) initiatives that support curriculum implementation?

-• How can schools align curriculum reform activities to existing SIP initiatives?
+• How can schools align curriculum implementation activities to existing SEP initiatives?

-• How will curriculum reform impact on implementation and progress monitoring (IPM)?
+• How can implementation and progress monitoring (IPM) enhance effective curriculum implementation?

-• How can schools map curriculum reform activities to the School Excellence Framework (SEF)?
+• How can schools map curriculum implementation activities to the School Excellence Framework (SEF)?

 • What questions and data sources are required to support the evaluation of curriculum reform activities?